Entrepreneurs bring women's business network to Rutland

 Also, there have been speakers who have talked about tax issues, marketing and personal development topics, Garofano said.

-Garofano has owned her business for 6 years and said that what she loves most about WBON is it gives her the opportunity to connect with people she otherwise wouldn’t have met and share experiences with each other, she said.
+Garofano has owned her business for six years, and said that what she loves most about WBON is it gives her the opportunity to connect with people she otherwise wouldn’t have met, and share experiences with each other, she said.

 “It can be a lonely journey,” Garofano said referring to being the sole owner of a business.

-She said WBON gives her and other women in similar situations the opportunity to talk about what has worked for them and to share their ideas, Garobano said.
+She said WBON gives her and other women in similar situations the opportunity to talk about what has worked for them and to share their ideas.

 “It’s an opportunity to keep growing and learn from each other,” Anderson said.